 And, of course, we know there is nothing easy about being a server...

 Another reason comes from employers who fail to provide adequate training.
 So, the new employee arrives on Day 1 without knowing what he’s getting into.
 He doesn’t value himself or the job.
-He doesn’t really know what to do or what to think, so he gets frustrated and he is either fired or he quits.
+He doesn’t really know what to do or what to think, so he gets frustrated and he is either fired or quits.

-You’ve heard it before but you hire for attitude and teach the rest.
+You’ve heard it before, but you hire for attitude and teach the rest.
 Don’t take the easy way out by hiring someone else’s cast-offs.
-Attitude is a choice and those who don’t choose a helpful attitude before they work for you, never show a helpful attitude to your customers.
+Attitude is a choice, and those who don’t choose a helpful attitude before they work for you, never show a helpful attitude to your customers.

 Restaurateurs’ number one interview question should be: “Tell me a time you went out of your way for a customer on a previous job?”

-Before you declare not to hire an employee who may not have the very best availability, give them a chance.
+Before you declare not to hire an employee who may not have the best availability, give them a chance.
 You always want to be on the lookout for servers with outgoing personalities who will turn work into fun.

 The way applicants show you they are outgoing doesn’t matter – you are looking for social skills.
-Do they like to go out with friends, work in groups, are they members of running or biking clubs?
+Do they like to go out with friends, work in groups, or are they members of running or biking clubs?

-If their hobbies or interests keep them from the world with things you typically do alone such as reading, video gaming, gardening – this tells you they are likely not a good fit.
+If their hobbies or interests keep them from the world with things you typically do alone such as reading, video gaming, or gardening – this tells you they are likely not a good fit.

 Discover more ways why your turnover rate may be high and how to increase employee retention here.

 A server has direct contact with your customers; this is a unique position that isn’t just about job duties but how they represent you and your restaurant.